Azure/onboarding-guidance/DevTest/vsts-walkthrough.md

     * If you don't have one already, Click <**Getting Started for Free**>

 # Basic Navigation
+* A quick tour of VSTS

 # Code
+* This area is where you can get up and running using Git with code already in Team Services or Team Foundation Server.

 # Tracking your work
 * Work Iteam Tracking
+* In this section you will learn about the agile planning and portfolio management tools and processes provided by Visual Studio Team Services and how they can help you quickly plan, manage, and track work across your entire team.

 # Setting up a Build
 * How to create a build definition